 Payments for personal and nursing care will be made to the care home not the individual.

-For further information about personal and nursing care, please see the Scottish Government's Free Personal and Nursing Care public information booklet which is available online at www.scotland.gov.uk/Topics/Health/care/17655.
+For further information about personal and nursing care, see the Scottish Government's Free Personal and Nursing Care information booklet online at www.scotland.gov.uk/Topics/Health/care/17655

-The Contract with the Care Home
+Contract with the Care Home

 There are three routes for contractual arrangements for individuals, local authorities and provider agencies in relation to payments for personal and nursing care in care homes.
 These are set out in the Scottish Government's guidance 'Free Personal and Nursing Care in Scotland' and are detailed as follows:

-Route 1 - The Self-Determined Route

-This can be taken for 2 reasons:
+Route 1 - The Self-Determined Route can be taken for two reasons: